Famous/famous-angular/docs/unstable/directive/faSurface/index.md

   &lt;/fa-modifier&gt;</code></pre>
 <pre><code class="lang-javascript">$scope.list = [{content: &quot;famous&quot;}, {content: &quot;angular&quot;}, {content: &quot;rocks!&quot;}];</code></pre>
 <h2 id="common-problems">Common Problems</h2>
+<h2 id="properties-on-surfaces-vs-modifiers">Properties on surfaces vs modifiers</h2>
-<p>You may expect to animate properties such as size or originProperties related to layout and visibility belong on the modifier, while surfaces are roughly equivalent to &quot;divs&quot;.
+<p>You may expect to animate properties such as size or origin.
+However, with Famous, properties related to layout and visibility belong on the modifier, and the surface should be nested below the modifier.
 While you can specify fa-size as well as some other layout/visibility properties on surfaces themselves, it is not recommended.</p>
 <p>This is not best practice:</p>
 <pre><code class="lang-html">&lt;fa-surface fa-size=&quot;[100, 100]&quot;&gt;&lt;/fa-surface&gt;</code></pre>